chadrem/officer/README.markdown

 Run Officer in the background (production mode) and listen on a specific IP and port:
     sudo officer start -- -h 127.0.0.1 -p 9999

+Other notes:

 - The server listens on 0.0.0.0:11500 by default.
 - All debugging and error output goes to stdout for now.
 - The daemons gem will create a pid file in /var/run and redirect stdout to /var/log/officer.output when using the 'start' option for background mode.
+- I personally run Officer in production using Ruby Enterprise Edition (REE) which is based on Ruby 1.8.7.
-- RVM, Ruby 1.9 and JRuby users should check the [Known Issues](https://github.com/chadrem/officer/wiki/Known-Issues) wiki page.
+- RVM and JRuby users should check the [Known Issues](https://github.com/chadrem/officer/wiki/Known-Issues) wiki page.

 ## Ruby Client